WilliamLu99/CloudShare/README.md

 However, if you run the app on your own server (eg. localhost) the files will remain.

 The bulk of our code can be found in the controllers, helpers, and views.

+will8760 is an old account of William Lu's.
+His new account is WilliamLu99.